-11.5.6.3 Settlement for Instructed Imbalance Energy from Exceptional Dispatches for RMR Units

-11.5.6.3.1 Pricing for Exceptional Dispatch of RMR Units

-If the CAISO dispatches an RMR Unit that has selected Condition 2 of its RMR Contract to Start-Up or provide Energy other than a Start-Up or Energy pursuant to the RMR Contract, the CAISO shall pay as follows:

-(a) if the Owner has elected Option A of Schedule G, two times the Start-Up Cost specified in Schedule D to the applicable RMR Contract for any Start-Up incurred, and 1.5 times the rate specified in Equation 1a or 1b below times the amount of Energy delivered in response to the Dispatch Instructions;

-(b) if the Owner has elected Option B of Schedule G, three times the Start-Up Cost specified in Schedule D to the applicable RMR Contract for any Start-Up incurred, and the rate specified in Equation 1a or 1b below times the amount of Energy delivered in response to the Dispatch Instruction.

-Equation 1a

-Energy Price ($/MWh)=(AX3 + BX2 + CX + D) * P * E

-X + Variable O&M RateEquation 1b

-Energy Price ($/MWh)=A * (B + CX + DeFX) * P * E

-X + Variable O&M RateWhere:

-for Equation 1a, A, B, C, D and E are the coefficients given in Table C1-7a of the applicable RMR Contract;

-for Equation 1b, A, B, C, D, E and F are the coefficients given in Table C1-7b of the applicable RMR Contract;

-X is the Unit output level during the applicable settlement period, MWh;

-P is the Hourly Fuel Price as calculated by Equation C1-8 in Schedule C using the Commodity Prices in accordance with the applicable RMR Contract;

-Variable O&M Rate ($/MWh): as shown on Table C1-18 of the applicable RMR Contract.

-11.5.6.3.2 Allocation of Costs from Exceptional Dispatch Calls to Condition 2 RMR Units

-(a) All costs associated with Energy provided by a Condition 2 RMR Unit operating other than according to a RMR Dispatch shall be allocated in accordance with Section 11.5.4.2.

-(b) Start-Up Costs for Condition 2 RMR Units providing service outside the RMR Contract shall be treated similar to costs under Section 11.5.6.2.5.2.
+11.5.6.3 [Not Used]

 * * * *

 11.8.2.1 IFM Bid Cost Calculation

 For each Settlement Interval, the CAISO shall calculate IFM Bid Cost for each Bid Cost Recovery Eligible Resource as the algebraic sum of the IFM Start-Up Cost, IFM Transition Cost, IFM Minimum Load Cost, IFM Pump Shut-Down Cost, IFM Energy Bid Cost, IFM Pumping Cost, and IFM AS Bid Cost.
 For Multi-Stage Generating Resources, in addition to the specific IFM Bid Cost rules described in Section 11.8.2.1, the CAISO will apply the rules described in Section 11.8.1.3 to further determine the applicable MSG Configuration-based CAISO Market Start-Up Cost, Transition Cost and Minimum Load Cost in any given Settlement Interval.
 For Multi-Stage Generating Resources, the incremental IFM Start-Up, Minimum Load, and Transition Costs to provide Energy Scheduled in the Day-Ahead Schedule or awarded RUC or Ancillary Service capacity for an MSG Configuration other than the self-scheduled MSG Configuration are determined by the IFM rules specified in Section 31.3.
+For RMR Resources the CAISO shall calculate IFM Bid Cost as the algebraic sum of the IFM Start-Up Cost less Opportunity Costs and Major Maintenance Costs, IFM Transition Cost less Opportunity Costs, IFM Minimum Load Cost less Load Opportunity Costs and Major Maintenance Costs, IFM Energy Bid Cost less Opportunity Costs, and IFM AS Bid Cost.

 11.8.2.1.1 IFM Start-Up Cost